-Now you might be thinking, and you won't be the first, when you stumble upon this World Heritage Site; Switzerland wine?
+Now you might be thinking, why visit this World Heritage Site - the answer is Switzerland wine.
 There are surprisingly over 15,000 hectares of vineyards in the country.
 So why haven't you ever heard about Swiss wine?
 The reason for the secret is not because they are good at keeping secrets but because only 2% of wine production is exported.
 For wine and travel lovers you just hit the wanderlust jackpot when traveling in Switzerland.
 First a UNESCO site to cross off your list and then a Swiss wine you will never find anywhere else.
-We will be sure to have a glass of their Pinot Noir the next time we visit.
+We will be sure to have another glass of their Pinot Noir or other varietal the next time we visit.
 We are adding two recent articles on Swiss wine if you would like to dive a little deeper.
 The first is an article from Forbes "Why Swiss Wines Continue to Impress" the references a continued increase in production that would be good news for those not visiting Switzerland or wishing a memory in their home.
 The second is an article in the Washington Post " You have to work to find them, but Swiss wines are worth the chase" confirming or opinions on why you should drink more wine and less beer while in Switzerland.
 Luck for us, the author shared a store we can find them locally so we are all set for a fondue and wine memory from Switzerland.
 We have your attention about the wine but let's talk about visiting the Lavaux vineyard area.

 You can explore the terrace by bike on the Swiss wine route from St. Saphorin to Lutry.
 You will need to be in pretty good shape for the uphill parts of this trip.
 For those less adventurous you can simply hike or walk through the terraced areas or take an easy panoramic train tour.
 The road tour train has two routes that you can explore.
 Check the link for the times it is available.